ChatCamp/ChatCamp-Cordova-Plugin/README.md

 # ChatCamp-Cordova-Plugin
 ChatCamp Cordova Plugin

-Chatcamp powers real time messaging across any device, any platform & anywhere in the world.
-Integrate our simple SDK to engage your users with image, file and video sharing.
+Realtime Chat SDK and Messaging API for Apps & Websites Integrate in-app messaging in your mobile apps & websites using ChatCamp platform

 Signup at https://dashboard.chatcamp.io/register to get the application key.

 ## Note

-This plugin is a wrapper around native code, so please make sure you test it on an emulator or a real device.
+This plugin is a wrapper around native code.

-##Install the plugin
+## Install the plugin

 ```$ cordova plugin add https://github.com/ChatCamp/ChatCamp-Cordova-Plugin.git```